Heisenberg-Limited Quantum Metrology without Ancillae: Supplemental examples

-Existing protocols achieving the HL are mainly based on QEC, which constructs a DFS, where the noise is eliminated but the signal remains to take effect.
-By QEC the simulated channel is an identity channel on the logical subspace.
-Our analysis, however, opens up new possibilities to achieve HL beyond QEC.
+Existing QEC protocols achieving the HL construct a DFS, where the noise is eliminated but the signal remains to take effect.
+By QEC the simulated channel is an identity channel on the logical subspace at $\theta=\theta_0$ \cite{Zhou2021PRXQ}.
+Our analysis, however, opens up new possibilities to achieve the HL without constructing the DFS.